bivafra/libbmb/README.md

 copy/move c-tors/assignment operators with appropriate semantics. `propogate_on_container_...` and `select_on_container_copy_construction` are
 not used.
 * Pros:
-    * Much easier containers implementation and support.
+    * Easier containers implementation and support.
 * Cons:
     * Less flexibility for allocators.